-The year 2017 marked the first year in which a settlement of RSUs was performed by the Corporation.
-As previously stated, the Committee has been monitoring the achievement of the 2014 Long-Term Objectives for the last three years and assessed in July 2017 how such objectives were met.
-To this effect, Management presented to the Committee its assessment of the Corporation's achievements pursuant to the 2014 Long-Term Objectives.
+The year 2018 was the second year in which settlement of RSUs was performed by the Corporation.
+As previously stated, the Committee has been monitoring the achievement of the 2015 Long-Term Objectives for the last three years and assessed in August 2018 how such objectives were met.
+To this effect, management presented to the Committee its assessment of the Corporation's achievements pursuant to the 2015 Long-Term Objectives as follows: